 See all problems of the 2000 Ford F-150.

-The car is a 1998 Ford f150.
 When driving the steering wheel is very loose.
 Consumer is able to easily move the wheel side to side and pull/push backward and forward.
 Dealer diagnosed and replaced defective steering column.

 See all problems of the 1998 Ford F-150.